mysociety/landfill/readme.txt

 be done by the generator of the XML, and not the flash applet.
 It displays what it is given.

+Any problems, my email is sams@disruptiveproactivity.com

+Cheers
+Sam

 <?xml version='1.0' standalone='yes'?>
 <iquango>